Skip to main content

 The DC responded with rpc_x_bad_stub_data.
 Helpful.

-The issue: pmsgIn is declared with [switch_is(dwInVersion)] — a non-encapsulated NDR union.
+The issue: pmsgIn is declared with [switch_is(dwInVersion)], which is a non-encapsulated NDR union.
 On the wire, this needs an explicit discriminant tag before the union body.
 Without it, every field after dwInVersion is shifted by 4 bytes and the DC sees garbage.

 The fix is the same pattern impacket uses for DRSGetNCChanges — wrap it: